bigb8/AquaResp/README.md

 #### First run InstallPart1.vbs
 This downloads Python for you, the version that has been used for testing (3.6.6. - 32-bit)

+#### Right click on InstallPart2a.bat and choose "run as administrator"
+This initiates  Python installation for you

-#### Right click on InstallPart2.bat and choose "run as administrator"
+#### Right click on InstallPart2b.bat and choose "run as administrator"
-This installs Python for you and the libraries needed to run AquaResp 3.0 ASAP
+This installs the libraries needed to run AquaResp 3.0 ASAP

 #### Run InstallPart3.vbs
 This creates icons on the desktop